khutchins/menutee/README.md

 The name is combining the words Manatee and Menu together.
 I know it's a reach.

 ## Overview

 [Here's](https://khutchins.itch.io/the-abyss-of-dastroreth) an example of it in action (the main menu and in-game menus all use Menutee).

 The menu generation component of this library is meant for getting a menu quickly running for jam games and projects where you just don't want to have to do a menu.
-It is somewhat flexible, but certain things are just not possible with how it is at the moment.
+It is somewhat flexible, but certain things are not possible with how it is at the moment.

 ### Capabilities